 Personalise your holiday with a choice of included sightseeing options sure to leave you with lifelong memories

-Stay: 14 Nights: aboard APT’s boutique river ship, the RV SamathaDaily :
+Stay: 14 Nights: Irrawaddy River, APT’s RV SamathaDaily :

-Today you’ll explore the township of Danuphyu, where the revered General Maha Bandula led a famous Burmese defensive against the British troops during the First Anglo-Burmese War.
-You’ll also visit a local cheroot (cigar) workshop.Daily :
+Today explore the township of Danuphyu, and visit a local cheroot (cigar) workshop.Daily :

-On arrival in Pyay, you will disembark for a walking tour.
-See a selection of pagodas, including the imposing Shwesandaw Pagoda.
-Later, travel to the south-east of Pyay on an excursion to the ancient ruins at the old Pyu kingdom capital, Sri Ksetra.
-The region’s 1,500 year old stupas are among the world’s earliest and most intriguing Buddhist monuments.Daily :
+On arrival in Pyay, disembark for a tour of the imposing Shwesandaw Pagoda.
+Later, travel to the ancient ruins of Sri Ksetra.
+The region’s 1,500 year old stupas are among the world’s earliest Buddhist monuments.Daily :

-Continue on to Thayetmyo, a pleasant port town that once sat on the border between Upper and Lower Burma, which the British annexed during the Second Anglo-Burmese War.
-Here, enjoy a fascinating tour of the historic colonial-era post office before taking a swing at Myanmar’s first golf course.Daily :
+Continue on to Thayetmyo, and enjoy a fascinating tour of the historic colonial-era post office before taking a swing at Myanmar’s first golf course.Daily :

 Stop in the town of Minhla.
 Learn how the British captured this fort, and indeed the town, during a war that saw an independent Burma lose its sovereignty.
 Cruise onwards to Magwe, where you will head up to the Mya Tha Lun Pagoda, located atop a hill overlooking the Irrawaddy River.Daily :

 Cruise to the small village of Salay, a colourful religious centre.
 Here, you’ll visit Yoke Sone Kyaung, the region’s oldest surviving wooden monastery.
-Built in 1882, the monastery is famous for its wood carvings and extensive collection of religious artefacts.
-Afterwards, continue on to Shinbin Maha Laba Man Paya, home to the country’s largest lacquer Buddha image, which dates back to the 13th century.Daily :
+Continue on to Shinbin Maha Laba Man Paya, home to the country’s largest lacquer Buddha image, which dates back to the 13th century.Daily :